massgov/mayflower/packages/patternlab/styleguide/source/_patterns/03-organisms/page-header/page-header.md

   publishState: {
     type: publishState / optional
   }
-  prefix (This is used as a default value for category, if category is set it will be overriden):
+  prefix: (This is used as a default value for category, if category is set it will be overriden):
     type: string / optional
   category:
     type: string / optional,
   subCategory:
     type: compHeading / optional,
-  nested:
+  nested: (This will wrap subTitle into H1)
     type: boolean
   title:
     type: string / required